arXiv/arxiv-docs/source/help/ancillary_files.md

 -   Workbooks and spreadsheets

 arXiv accepts ancillary material only in support of research articles submitted.
+Please take note of the following submission tips:

-Note that tex files should not be included in this directory.
-Additionally, no pointers inside your codebase should reference this directory (it will change upon announcement, and any linking may be lost).
-Full text placed in the ancillary directory will *not* be indexed in searches.
-For information on submitting supplemental text that can be indexed, please see [this tex help page](submit_tex.md#autoignore).
+- TeX files should not be included in the ancillary file directory.
+- Pointers inside your codebase should not reference this directory (linking may be lost upon announcement).
+- Full text placed in the ancillary directory will not be indexed in searches.
+- PDF files with embedded JavaScript will cause your submission to fail (embedded JavaScript is a security risk to arXiv’s systems).
+    - Remove or disable JavaScript when building your PDF or generate PDFs using standard tools such as Adobe Distiller.
+    - Submit all movies and animated GIFS as separate ancillary files.

 Submission of ancillary files
 -----------------------------